Find out the facts:

 February is fresh start months for many reasons.

-The first reason and an important one is that it’s beginning of the year.
+The first reason and an important one that a bankruptcy fresh start is the topic is that it’s beginning of the year.
 You have had the month of January to determine whether your New Year’s resolutions are going to pan out.
 Everybody has a lot of high hopes but the reality of committing long term to a result often makes those high hopes fade.
 So February is a good time to refocus on your financials and determine to get a fresh start.
 The second reason that February is fresh start month is because a lot of families get large tax refunds this month.
 Tax refunds are one of the largest surges of cash that most families receive throughout the year.
 The decision that these refund receivers are faced with is should they use the refund money to pay their delinquent or overwhelming debt or should they use it for some other necessity.
 The inclination is to throw tax refund money at your bad unpaid debt to get yourself out of the hole.
 The real question you should be asking is whether paying debt, when you already have bad credit, is going to solve the problem?

 Fresh Start Month is really about determining what is the best plan for getting ahead financially.